murchandamus/bips/bip-update-process.md

 - Comments-URI, and Comment-Summary headers as well as Comments are dropped
 - The Discussions-To header is dropped
 - BIPs can no longer be rejected due to inactivity
+- List of acceptable licenses was reduced to the ones previously used

 ## Copyright